 You can choose from: time, distance, average pace, average speed, current pace, current speed, current split pace, current split speed, average heart rate, current heart rate, average heart rate zone & current heart rate zone

-With the release of v7.6 on Android, this feature has become defaulted.This basically means that the volume of your music will become softer during the audio cue, then once the cue is over, the volume will come back to the same level it was set to before!
+Audio Ducking means that the volume of your music will become softer during the audio cue, then once the cue is over, the volume will return to the same level it was set to before!

 - Kat (default)